apisearch-io/php-client/README.md

 $item->addMetadata('another_thing', 'another_value');
 ```

-This works with any of the metadata arrays.

 In order to provide an object as much resistant as possible in front of changes,
-you can consider the metadata package as a unique package, even if internally
+you can consider all metadata data sets as a unique data set, even if internally
-you have divided it in four different arrays.
+you have divided it in two different arrays.
 For example, if you have a field
-called *price* and at the beginning of your project this value is not going to
+called *price* and at the beginning of your project definition this value is not
-be indexed, then you should store it inside metadata.
-Then, in your project, you
+going to be indexed, then you should store it inside metadata.
+Then, in your
-will access to this value by using the `getMetadata` getter, and accessing to
+project, if you will access to this value by using the `getMetadata` getter, and
-the desired position.
+accessing to the desired position.

 ```php
 $item->getMetadata()['price'];